taruntyagi697/Switch/README.md

 ```

 * Switch uses the image and visible width combination to toggle between states.
+* Use visibleWidthViewImageRatio = 1 if image visible width corresponds to the expected view width in pixels.
+Otherwise pass ratio calculated as [expected view width] / visibleWidth
 * You can provide cornerRadius of your choice to make it appear roundedCorner style or any other.

 ## What's the catch ?